 - Set practice schedule

-Set up a schedule of practices and share it with readers and their parents.
-Include the times and dates of the battles.
+Set up a schedule for your team meetings and share it with readers and their parents.
+Include the times and dates of all team events.
 Ask parents to confirm via email or in person that they received the team meeting schedule and overall schedule for Battle of the Books.

 - Divide up the books

 You may want to divide up the books – making each reader responsible for certain books.
 But still encourage all readers to read as many books as possible.
 Use a Team Reading Chart or similar tool to track your progress on the books read and discussed.

 - Make notes